Funeral songs and music

 One of the most popular funeral hymns in the UK is Jerusalem.
 Instantly recognisable and full of moments of inspiration, this hymn carries a positive message: 'even if all seems lost, life carries on'.

 See our list of popular funeral hymns for more inspiration.

 Arranging a funeral for your loved one

 Would you like to let your friends and family know the songs you'd like to play at your own funeral?
-Request a share your wishes form.
+Request a free share your wishes form.